sadhanaavasarala/learning-library/Architecture.md

     - Git for source code
     - Maven for build scripting
     - Shell for build scripting
-    - Continuous Integration platfrom to run automated builds
+    - Continuous Integration platform to run automated builds
     - Continuous Delivery platform to run automated deploys
 - Our UI application:
     - Written in NodeJS